Blog Post

 for families and kids

 We love the Charente Maritime !
-After more than 20 years here, it is most definitely home to our family and we thought you should know why we love it and why you should love it too - or at least visit !
-Stay in one of our family friendly holiday cottages located centrally within the region - ideal for visiting all the fabulous places the Charente Maritime has to offer.
+After nearly 30 years here, it is most definitely home to our family and we thought you should know why we love it and why you should love it too - or at least visit !
+Stay in one of our family friendly holiday rental cottages located centrally within the region - ideal for visiting all the fabulous places the Charente Maritime has to offer.

 Top ten reasons to love and visit the Charente Maritime